gvwilson/sensibleadventures/nardica/nardica.md

 or when she started to fill the hole with pink goo from a squeeze tube.
 He hadn't let go of his toolbox, either.

-"The question is, what?"
+"The question is what?"
-The governor paced restlessly as he spoke, ignoring Uncle Jack, Aunt Naggie, and Iffy and only glancing at Doctor Johel when she spoke.
+The governor paced restlessly as he spoke.
-"What kind of man has a fully functional military-issue satellite link in his head?"
+"And what kind of man has a fully functional mil sat link in his head?"

 Wales pushed the medic's hands away.
-"The sort who change the world for you," he said.
+"The sort who can change the world for you," he said.

-Governor Stern stopped and glared at him.
+Governor Stern pivoted to face him.
 "Oh really?"
+His eyes sparkled the same way as Doctor Johel's, Iffy suddenly realized.

 "Really."
-Wales sat up, wincing.
+Wales straightened up with a wince.
 "Or at least, give you the tools you need to do it yourself."
-When the governor raised an eyebrow, he plowed on.
+When the governor raised an eyebrow, he continued,
-"There's a research base at the foot of Mount Tyree, a couple of hundred klicks inland from Paddington.
+"There's a research base at the foot of Mount Tyree, a couple of hundred klicks inland from Paddington South.
 Half of it's still under the ice, but there's been enough melt to expose the entrance and some of the upper works."

-The governor closed his eyes.
-His fingers drummed instructions on his thighs for a moment.
+The governor's fingers drummed on his thighs for a moment.
-"All right, there's a base."
+"All right, there's a base,"
-He opened his eyes.
+he said as Rothera's core confirmed what Wales had said.
-"There are lots of old buildings lying around.
+"But there are a lot of old buildings lying around these days.
 What makes this one special?"

 "It was never really a research base."